-Amplified Recombinant Cell Bioassay For The Detection Of Dioxin And Related Ah Receptor Ligands
+Amplified Recombinant Cell Bioassay for the Detection of Dioxin and Related Ah Receptor Ligands

 Tech ID: 21033 / UC Case 2009-507-0

-A researcher at the University of California Davis has developed and characterized a new CALUX bioassay for the detection of lower concentrations of dioxins and dioxin-like chemicals within a sample.
+A researcher at the University of California, Davis has developed and characterized a new CALUX bioassay for the detection of lower concentrations of dioxins and dioxin-like chemicals within a sample.

-Non-exclusive licenses are available for UC's property rights in this dioxin-detecting cell bioassay and patent rights in the luciferase reporter gene as it is utilized within the dioxin-detecting cell bioassay.
+- Non-exclusive licenses are available for UC's property rights in this dioxin-detecting cell bioassay and patent rights in the luciferase reporter gene as it is utilized within the dioxin-detecting cell bioassay.

-This cell bioassay system also contains components owned by the Promega Corporation.
+- This cell bioassay system also contains components owned by the Promega Corporation.
 Licensees can acquire Promega permissions relevant to practicing this invention by executing a contract services agreement directly with Promega.
 UC can provide interested parties with a draft license agreement as well as a sample of the Promega contract services agreement.

-Mouse, rat and human hepatoma cell lines, stably transfected with the AhR-responsive CALUX luciferase reporter plasmids, of this invention have dramatically improved sensitivity and reporter gene responsiveness to TCDD and related AhR agonists.
+- Mouse, rat and human hepatoma cell lines, stably transfected with the AhR-responsive CALUX luciferase reporter plasmids, of this invention have dramatically improved sensitivity and reporter gene responsiveness to TCDD and related AhR agonists.

-The increased response of these cells has also allowed them to be used in a range of microplate formats (96 to 1536 well), reducing the amount of sample and reagents needed for cell growth and analysis while also reducing analysis cost and increasing sample throughput.
+- Can be used in a range of microplate formats (96 to 1536 well), reducing the amount of sample and reagents needed for cell growth and analysis while also reducing analysis cost and increasing sample throughput.